-However, since that time a number of shops and facilities including a bakery, dairy, bicycle repairs and an antiques shop have disappeared although the character of the village remains.
+However, since that time a number of shops and facilities including a bakery, dairy, bicycle repairs and an antique shop have disappeared although the character of the village remains.

 During World War Two the village was bombed and the village school had to be relocated, probably owing to its proximity to the sea.

 Today there is still a post office, village hall and church hall providing activities or open for hire.